After two years of losses, airlines expect record revenue - KESQ

 Sales are taking off again

-On Thursday, American also reported a loss of $1.5 billion, about $1.2 billion less from a year ago.
-It said that it was profitable in March, and that those profits should continue through the second quarter.
+On Thursday, American also reported a loss of $1.5 billion, about $1.2 billion less than a year ago.
+The airline said it was profitable in March, and that those profits should continue through the second quarter.

 The second quarter, which starts with the spring travel season and ends with summer travel in full force, is expected to be much better.

-The airlines’ first-quarter revenue is still below the same period of 2019, before the pandemic.
-But it was a very strong result given that there were still restrictions on international travel and business travel was not fully returned.
+The airlines’ first-quarter revenue was still below the same period of 2019.
+But it was a very strong result given that there were still restrictions on international travel and business travel has not fully returned.

-American estimates that corporate business travel was still only half of what it was before the pandemic, although they say bookings show that is rapidly improving as more businesses reopen offices.
-Isom said overall business travel is forecast to be 90% of pre-pandemic levels in the second quarter.
+American estimates that corporate business travel was still only half of what it was before the pandemic, although it says bookings show that is rapidly improving as more companies reopen offices.
+Isom said overall business travel is forecast to reach 90% of pre-pandemic levels in the second quarter.

-Both airlines are flying at a lower capacity than they did before the pandemic because international and business travel hasn’t bounced back fully.
-They’re also operating with less staff than they did before the pandemic, and it takes time to hire back qualified pilots and flight attendants.
+Both airlines are flying at a lower capacity than they did before the pandemic because international and business travel haven’t bounced back fully.
+They’re also operating with less staff, and it takes time to hire back qualified pilots and flight attendants.

 Fuller planes, higher airfares